matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Each matrix homeserver is identified by a server name consisting of a hostname and an optional port, as described by the `grammar <../appendices.html#server-name>`_.

+If the hostname is an IP literal, then that IP address should be used, together with the given port number, or 8448 if no port is given.

-If the port is present then the server is discovered by looking up an AAAA or A record for the hostname and connecting to the specified TLS port.
-If the port is absent then the server is discovered by looking up a ``_matrix._tcp`` SRV record for the hostname.
-If this record does not exist then the server is discovered by looking up an AAAA or A record on the hostname and taking the default fallback port number of 8448.
+Otherwise, if the port is present, then an IP address is discovered by looking up an AAAA or A record for the hostname, and the specified port is used.

+If the hostname is not an IP literal and no port is given, the server is discovered by first looking up a ``_matrix._tcp`` SRV record for the hostname, which may give a hostname (to be looked up using AAAA or A queries) and port.
+If the SRV record does not exist, then the server is discovered by looking up an AAAA or A record on the hostname and taking the default fallback port number of 8448.

 Homeservers may use SRV records to load balance requests between multiple TLS endpoints or to failover to another endpoint if an endpoint fails.

-If the DNS name is a literal IP address, the port specified or the fallback port should be used.

 When making requests to servers, use the DNS name of the target server in the ``Host`` header, regardless of the host given in the SRV record.
 For example,